dgaydukov/cert-aws/sa/files/sa.md

 openssl x509 -req -days 3652 -in cluster.csr -CA cloudhsm.crt -CAkey cloudhsm.key -CAcreateserial -out cluster.crt
 ```
 Self-signed cert should be named `customerCA.crt`, otherwise when you connect to HSM and try to run `enable_e2e`, you will get error `Error: partition owner certificate doesn't exist at given path.`
-* ssh to ec2 (cloudhsm client already installed) and add IP address of HSM device `sudo /opt/cloudhsm/bin/configure -a 10.100.2.7`
+* ssh to ec2 (CloudHSM client already installed) and add IP address of HSM device `sudo /opt/cloudhsm/bin/configure -a 10.100.2.7`
 * [activate cluster](https://docs.aws.amazon.com/cloudhsm/latest/userguide/activate-cluster.html) (change SG of cluster first, add source as SG of your bastion ec2)
 * after you can use your ec2 to create keys & users
 Key management using cli (you should connect to HSM as CU (crypto user) and start `key_mgmt_util` utility) - you can generate/import/export/delete/share/unshare keys (share/unshare between different CU within same cluster).

 ###### Inspector
-It's automated security assessment service that test the network accessibility of your ec2 and apps running on them.
+Automated security assessment service that test the network accessibility of your ec2 and apps running on it.
 Plz note that it designed to ec2 only, so you can't use it to perform security assessment of API gateway, lambda and so on.
 Also you can't assess SG with Inspector, use Trusted Advisor if you wan to assess SG.
 You install agent on your OS, and it collects data and send it to inspector for analyzing.
 Assessment template - configuration based on which inspector validates your system.
 There are 2 types of assessments (you can configure to run it weekly or run only once):
 * network (agent is not required) - check if ports reachable outside VPC through IGW/NACL/SG/ELB/VPC_peering (if agent installed also found if apps running on this ports).
 So you get report about potentially malicious access like mismanaged SG/NACL/IGW.
 * host (agent should be install on ec2) - check for vulnerable software installed
 If you need to generate report regarding missing patches (including security patches) you have to use Patch manager for both:
 * generate compliance patch report - you can either runt it now, or schedule (using cron) to send reports regarding patch state